Alex67985/Reddit-API-Stocks-Scraping/README.md

 # Reddit-API-Stocks-Scraping
-This is a Reddit-API scraping repository that allows you to scrape subreddit data using the official Reddit API (PRAW) and customize it using a script that can scrape ticker lists and subreddits relevant to a certain ticker.
+This is a Python Reddit-API scraping repository that allows you to scrape subreddit data using the official Reddit API (PRAW) and customize it using a script that can scrape ticker lists and subreddits relevant to a certain ticker.

 ## Features
 - Scraping subreddit data using the official Reddit API (PRAW).